laf12/thesis-bias-extension/README.md

 # Forming Behavior Assessment of Commercially Available Carbon Fiber Reinforced Thermoplastic Tapes

-This repository includes the code for calculating the Average Shear Angle for zones A, B and C in the Bias Extension Test.
+This repository includes the code for calculating the Average Shear Angle for zones A, B and C in the Bias Extension test.
 For more information about this code, please read the thesis found [here](soon)

 ## Results